lupeterm/pc-compression/README.md

 3. Evaluate
    > Gather all metrics and present them nicely using matplot or seaborn

+### Exclusions

+#### DPCC
+No pretrained models have been published.
+Furthermore, the dependencies are severely outdated (python 3.7 has been EOL since june '23) or simply not installable for similar reasons.

+#### SparsePCGC
+While the models have been published along with all necessary training and testing data, the dependencies (pytorch 1.10 and MinkowskiEngine 0.5) are, again, not installable as of February 2025 on Ubuntu 24.04.

+#### DEPOCO
+The same problem with pytorch seems to apply for DEPOCO as well.
 ### Algorithm Qualifiers
 | **Paper / Name**                                                 | **Source**                                                                                                   | **AI ?**  | ~~ROS compatible?~~ | avg bpp                    | runtime enc/dec | loss?               | used datasets                   | Cloud Format                                         |
 | ---------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------ | --------- | ------------------- | -------------------------- | --------------- | ------------------- | ------------------------------- | ---------------------------------------------------- |